desmondweh29/Food-Ordering-System/README.md

 username: tanehao@hotmail.com
 password: test123

-The URL link sent in the reset password has to be modified manually to be similar with the localhost's path
+The URL link sent in the reset password has to be modified manually to be similar with the localhost's path as the website itself is not hosted on a live domain.

 --Database--